docker/labs-githooks/prompts/git_hooks_single_step/020_user_prompt.md

 Write three files to the project:

 * Write the final yaml content to our project at the path pre-commit-config.yaml.
-* Write the commit-msg content to our project at the path .git/hooks/commit-msg.
+* Write the commit-msg content to our project at the path .git/hooks/commit-msg and make it executable.
-* Write the pre-commit content to our project at the path .git/hooks/pre-commit.
+* Write the pre-commit content to our project at the path .git/hooks/pre-commit and make it executable.